Business Travel Made Easy: 8 Foolproof Tips

 All of this travel requires proper planning and communications, as well as correct navigation of government-related channels of travel between and among nations.
 While this can be a complex undertaking, here are some effective tips that can help smooth the process in any country.

 A couple of times as I was arriving at a hotel in a city far from home, I went to the front desk only to learn that the hotel had no reservation for me and no idea who I was.
-On a third occasion, I received bills from two separate hotels, one at which I stayed and one at which I had not stayed and which was not connected with the first hotel.
+On a third occasion, I received bills from two separate hotels, one at which I stayed and one at which I had not stayed and that was not connected with the first hotel.

-On a fourth travel adventure, I drove 1,000 miles down through Mississippi and Louisiana in August heat after having confirmed my reservation at the end point by phone three times before leaving home.
+On a fourth travel adventure, I drove 1,000 miles down through Mississippi and Louisiana in August heat after having confirmed my reservation at the endpoint by phone three times before leaving home.
 Still, I arrived in New Orleans to find that there was no reservation for me on the books of my hotel.
 I drove around for an hour and found another location with a vacancy.
 Accommodations can certainly be a nightmare.

 This all convinced me to use a travel agent.
 A good travel agent will prevent such reservations Snafus.
 If you are a regular business traveler, develop a relationship with a good travel agent, if you do not work for a large company that has an excellent business travel department available for its staff.

 A travel agent can save you time as well, handling reservations for a flight or train, a hotel and a rental car all at once, as well as all the possible reservation modifications that might be required.
-Such an agent should also be equipped to find you Frequent-Flyer programs, all sorts of travel discounts, coupons, free services, and special membership benefits.
+Such an agent should also be equipped to find you frequent flyer programs, all sorts of travel discounts, coupons, free services, and special membership benefits.

-If you book an airline ticket or long distance train reservation, request a special meal so that you receive individualized service.
+If you book an airline ticket or long-distance train reservation, request a special meal so that you receive individualized service.
 For example, vegetarian and low-fat/low-salt travel meals are healthier for you on long trips.
 Lowering salt intake can help prevent some of the effects of jet lag, if you are prone to having that as well.
 At your destination, avoid fast food restaurants and look for healthy food.
 The concierge at your hotel should have a good list of recommendations for you.
 In addition to this, check out Rachel Ray's books on eating good food at reasonable prices in cities around the world.
 Be sure to avoid eating the heaviest things on the menu and going straight to your room and sleep.
 You'll be dull the next day and won't want to get up.

 If you have prescription medications, ask your doctor for an extra set of prescriptions in case your medications are lost.
 This is crucial in cases of insulin and other life-saving medications.
 You may not be able to receive extra prescriptions for addictive medications, though, like pain killers.
 If you must carry a bee sting kit with you, make sure to take at least two extras.
 Leave nothing to chance regarding your health.